nhsy/vault-regression-testing/README.md

 ## Project Overview

-This project provides a production-like Vault environment (Standard Mode) running in Docker.
+This project provides a Vault test environment running in Docker.
 It uses Terraform to configure Vault resources and Pytest to verify the setup against specific regression scenarios.
 All tasks are orchestrated through a `Taskfile`.

 ## Key Features

-- **Vault Standard Mode**: Persistent storage using the `file` backend and Docker Configs.
-- **Isolation**: Named Docker volumes (`vault_data`) and a dedicated project network.
 - **Automation**: Fully automated initialization, unsealing, and token management.
 - **Testing**: Extended Pytest suite covering health checks, KV secrets, AppRole authentication, security policies, and operational status.
 - **Audit Logging**: Configurable file-based audit logging (enabled to stdout by default).